NotMHX/LA1304/README.md

 After doing that, put in the terminal this command  `npm install mongodb`, that you can use the database

-Last, put your connection string into the `link` variable in the files, then run `node (filename)` and voilà.
+Last, put your connection string into the `link` variable in all files, then run `node (filename)` and voilà.